La Trobe University: Student union

-Rabelais
+Student newspaper

 Rabelais Student Media was a student newspaper at La Trobe University, named after French Renaissance writer François Rabelais.
-From its founding in 1967, Rabelais Student Media has been run as a department of the La Trobe University Student Representative Council (subsequently by the former La Trobe Student Union).
+Rabelais was founded in 1967 and originally run as a department of the La Trobe University Student Representative Council (subsequently by the former La Trobe Student Union).
 The paper was funded by a combination of advertising revenue and a student levy.
 Editors were elected annually and serve for a single year.
+In 2021, Rabelais discontinued publishing physical magazine copies due to funding cuts to the La Trobe Student Union.

-Notably it was the subject of a Federal Court case after the Office of Film and Literature Classification ruled in 1995 that it "promotes, incites and instructs in matters of crime" because of an article on shoplifting (reprinted from elsewhere).
+Notably, Rabelais was the subject of a Federal Court case after the Office of Film and Literature Classification ruled in 1995 that it "promotes, incites and instructs in matters of crime" because of an article on shoplifting (reprinted from elsewhere).
 This decision was later reviewed by the High Court of Australia.